davepagurek/SE-Notes/sci250/index.md

 - Add frame supports to slope
 - Reduce load on slope (material removal, water drainage)

-**Angle of response**: maximum slope angle at which a material is stable, for loose "cohesionless" materials
+**Angle of repose**: maximum slope angle at which a material is stable, for loose "cohesionless" materials

 Clays
 - Quick